Universal relation between $C_{T}$ and the CFT Weyl anomaly: Conclusion

 In the interest of universality, it would also be instructive to consider the energy flux parameters $t_2$ and $t_4$.
-These parameters govern the three‑point function of the energy–momentum tensor and are expected to be related to the Weyl‑cubic contributions to the trace anomaly in six or more dimensions.
+These parameters govern the three-point function of the energy-momentum tensor.
+They are expected to be related to the Weyl-cubic contributions to the trace anomaly in six or more dimensions~\cite{Chen:2023bgj}.